osinstom/osinstom.github.io/en/_posts/2020-02-06-p4c-ubpf-the-new-back-end-for-the-p4-compiler.md

 # p4c-ubpf vs. other BPF-related compilers

-The uBPF is yet another BPF-related backend for P4. `p4c-ebpf` generates programs to be attached to the Linux TC subsystem, `p4c-xdp` targets XDP hook, while `p4c-ubpf`.
+The uBPF is yet another BPF-related backend for P4. `p4c-ebpf` generates programs to be attached to the Linux TC subsystem, `p4c-xdp` targets XDP hook, while `p4c-ubpf` produces code to be run in at the user-space level.
 There are differences in the range of functionalities that these P4 backends support.
 The table below provides a brief comparison of features provided by each BPF-related backend.

-#### Comparsion of features provided by p4c-ubpf, p4c-ebpf and p4c-xdp
+#### Comparsion of features provided by p4c-ebpf, p4c-xdp and p4c-ubpf

 |               Feature              | p4c-ebpf | p4c-xdp | p4c-ubpf |
 |:----------------------------------:|:--------:|:-------:|:--------:|